JiaqiZhao2004/The-Paintability-Game/README.md

 # The-Paintability-Game

-A single-player web-based strategy game where 2 players compete against each other by interacting with a dynamically updating graph.
+A strategy game where 2 players compete against each other by interacting with a dynamically updating graph.

 ![demo](demo.png)